Akash3121/3D/Class-notes.md

 Inertial measurement inside controllers to track rotation

-Eye tracking - Quest has IR sensing/ sendign IR into eyes to get the movement of eyes, problm with having glasses i.e., 4 eyes
+Eye tracking - Quest has IR sensing/ sendign IR into eyes to get the movement of eyes, problem with having glasses i.e., 4 eyes